samuel-pratt/bugsnax-api/README.md

 # Bugsnax API

-The only public API for bugsnax.
+🐛 The only public, open-source API for the game Bugsnax by Young Horses.

 ## Running locally